cariasj03/sica_app/README.md

-# sica_app
-SICA app for asset control and management

 # Asset Control and Management Web App
 This is the front-end part of a web application for asset control and management, designed to help users keep track of their assets in a user-friendly and efficient way.